 Visual observation is a good preliminary or secondary check for validating the model results to field data, specifically for bottlenecks or queues, however, visual observations shall not be the sole MOE used for model validation.
 Instead, see the MOE descriptions for bottleneck or intersection queue validation.

-3.1.10 Weaving Volumes/Density
+3.1.10 Weaving Volumes

-If existing O-D data is available, the analyst may evaluate weaving volumes.
+If existing O-D data is available, the analyst should evaluate weaving volumes.
 Common sources of O-D data included Bluetooth detection, video detection, time-lapse aerial photography and field observations.
 In absence of field data, it may be possible to conduct a high-level evaluation of weaving percentages using data from travel demand models.
 Comparisons of weaving volumes are typically applicable to freeway weaving; however, it could also apply to arterials with complex intersection interactions.

 If field data is the basis of the weaving volumes/patterns used for validation, the project team should document the conditions during field data collection.
 This may include construction activities, atypical congestion, weather, if school is in session, or other pertinent information.